Feedback and Complaints Policy

 - Responsible for ensuring that action is taken, if necessary, in light of the outcome of a complaint or investigation.

-London Medical Laboratory Limited will:
+London Medical Laboratory Limited will always aim to:

-- aim to resolve any concerns or issues without recourse to the need to make use of the formal complaints policy whenever possible.
+- Aim to resolve any concerns or issues without recourse to the need to make use of the formal complaints policy whenever possible.

-- acknowledge receipt of a complaint and offer to discuss the matter with the complainant within three working days.
+- Acknowledge receipt of a complaint and offer to discuss the matter with the complainant within three working days.

-- deal efficiently with complaints and investigate them appropriately.
+- Deal efficiently with complaints and investigate them appropriately.

 - indicate that recourse to independent arbitration or mediation can be made by a complainant if they are still unhappy.